FrHorschig/kant-search/README.md

 - [Go](https://go.dev/learn/) (Version 1.24 or greater) for compiling the Go code
 - [modd](https://github.com/cortesi/modd) for starting the Go backend with live-reloading (has to be installed in ~/go/bin)
 - [delve](https://github.com/go-delve/delve) for starting the Go backend in debugging mode (has to be installed in ~/go/bin)
-- [npm](https://docs.npmjs.com/getting-started/configuring-your-local-environment) for installing and compiling the Angular application and its dependencies
+- [npm](https://docs.npmjs.com/getting-started/configuring-your-local-environment) for compiling and running the Angular application and its dependencies
 - [make](https://www.gnu.org/software/make/) for using the makefiles that simplify some development tasks (running tests, building Docker containers)

 You can start the database container, the backend and the frontend locally by running `scripts/start-live-reloading`.
 This command initiates all three processes in the same terminal with different output colors; the frontend and backend are started with live-reloading.
 Note that this script expects to be run from the root of the kant-search repository and requires the submodules to be initialized.
-If you add the `-d` option, the backend application will use the delve debugger to start in debugging mode.
+If you add the `-d` option, the backend application will use the delve debugger to start in debugging mode without live-reloading.

 ### API code generation